jjgomera/iapws/docs/modules.rst

 * R13-08: Release on the IAPWS Formulation 2008 for the Thermodynamic Properties of Seawater, :func:`iapws.iapws08`
 * R14-08(2011): Revised Release on the Pressure along the Melting and Sublimation Curves of Ordinary Water Substance, :func:`iapws._iapws._Melting_Pressure`, :func:`iapws._iapws._Sublimation_Pressure`
 * R15-11: Release on the IAPWS Formulation 2011 for the Thermal Conductivity of Ordinary Water Substance, :func:`iapws._iapws._ThCond`
+* R16-17: Release on the IAPWS Formulation 2017 for the Thermodynamic Properties of Heavy Water, :func:`iapws.iapws95.D2O`

 Supplementary Releases: